MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-copilot.md

 **Commitment:**

-Please refer to the [ADR Commitment page](m365-dr-commitments.md#microsoft-copilot) to understand the specific commitments provided via Product Terms.
+Refer to the [ADR Commitment page](m365-dr-commitments.md#microsoft-copilot) to understand the specific commitments provided via Product Terms.
 Examples of the committed data include:

 - (5) any stored content of interactions with Copilot for Microsoft 365 to the extent not included in the preceding commitments.

 ### Multi-Geo add-on